-We pride ourselves on making you better, not making your worse and so there are some reasons why a Swedish tissue massage isn’t the best therapy.
-Follow the link below to the page that explain about the best therapy we can offer you:
+We pride ourselves on making you better, not making you worse, and so there are some reasons why a Swedish tissue massage isn’t the best therapy.
+Follow the link below to the page that explains about the best therapy we can offer you:

 *Nausea, vomiting or diarrhoea